kibade/samba-ad-dc/Add-DC-to-Samba4-AD.md

 systemctl status ntp
 ```
 The last line should report that `ntp` is `active (running)`.
+If not, then troubleshooting is necessary before continuing.

 ---
 ### Check that Directory Replication is working